 Follow instructions for thickening sauces.

 Many recipes designed for pressure cookers call for thickening the sauces and gravies after cooking.
 This is because pressure cookers use liquid to create steam and that liquid needs to be thin.

-Adding flour is a common way to thicken that flavorful cooking liquid in your pressure cooker, but being gluten free means that is not an option.
-Instead, we use alternative thickeners.
+Adding flour is a common way to thicken that flavorful cooking liquid in your pressure cooker, but being

 A cornstarch slurry (a mixture of cornstarch and water), arrowroot powder, or tapioca starch are good options for use in a pressure cooker.
 If your recipe calls for white beans, you can also blend 1/4 cup (60 g) beans with 1/4 cup (60 ml) of the cooking liquid into a bean slurry and use it to thicken soups and stews.
 Simmering the sauces until they’re reduced is another option.

 Now take a test of your pressure cooker: The Hot Water Test